Cursor code review, from prototype to a production-ready codebase

 Do you only review Cursor code?

-No. We review the repository, not the tool.
+No. I review the repository, not the tool.
 Code from Cursor can be reviewed just like code from Claude Code, Lovable, Bolt or hand-written code.
 Cursor is in focus here only because fast AI iteration produces architecture drift and duplicated logic especially quickly.

 Is this a penetration test?

 No. Veriploy is an ongoing technical review of repo, architecture, security, CVEs and infrastructure, not a classic pentest.
 A pentest can complement it well when you want to simulate targeted attacks.
-We continuously check whether your Cursor code is production ready.
+I continuously check whether your Cursor code is production ready.

 Do you also do the fixes?

 Not within the plan.
-We review, prioritise and explain what needs to be done, such as merging duplicated logic or securing an upload endpoint.
+I review, prioritise and explain what needs to be done, such as merging duplicated logic or securing an upload endpoint.
 Implementation runs separately through Wevelsiep Advisory or WZ-IT, or your own team.
 That keeps the review independent from the implementation.

 Do you need repo access?